WhereSoftwareGoesToDie/retcon/docs/design/use-cases.md

 Instead of propagating the conflicting change, both changes are recorded in the Retcon database, and system maintainers are notified of a data conflict.
-They can then use an interface to Retcon, web or otherwise, to view the conflicting diffs, and select the diff portion that should be propagated to both *local* and *upstream*.
+The maintainers can then use an interface to Retcon, web or otherwise, to view the conflicting diffs, and select the diff portion that should be propagated to both *local* and *upstream*.